2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 But many parents, teachers, administrators and students say that while the law purports to be about parent's rights, it actually singles out LGBTQ+ students and teachers, taking away their rights in classrooms.

-November's midterm elections shifted the balance of power in Congress as Republicans took control of the House of Representatives.
-Republicans have 220 House seats, while Democrats have 213.
-Two seats have yet to be called.
+November's midterm elections will shift the balance of power in Congress as Republicans take control of the House of Representatives in January.
+Republicans will have 220 House seats, while Democrats will have 213.
+The winners for two other seats have yet to be called.

 Democrats, however, performed better than expected in House races and narrowly retained the Senate by flipping a seat in Pennsylvania.
-They currently hold the advantage 50-49, with a runoff in Georgia set for Dec.
-6.
+They hold the advantage 50-49, with a runoff in Georgia set for Tuesday.

-"While we don't know all of the results yet, at least I don't know them all yet, here's what we do know.
-While the press and the pundits predicted a giant red wave, it didn't happen," Biden told reporters last month at the White House.
+"While the press and the pundits predicted a giant red wave, it didn't happen," President Joe Biden told reporters last month at the White House.

-When the Democrats take over the House minority next month they will have a new leader.
-Rep. Hakeem Jeffries of New York was elected as the party's next house leader, making history as the first black lawmaker to lead a political party's caucus.
+When the Democrats take over the House minority next month, they will have a new leader.
+Rep. Hakeem Jeffries of New York makes history as the first Black lawmaker to lead a political party's caucus.

-The 52-year-old Jeffries was elected in a unanimous vote, ushering in a generational shift.
+The 52-year-old Jeffries was elected in a unanimous vote, ushering in a generational shift, with Nancy Pelosi, 82, of California standing down from seeking a new leadership post.

 "This is a moment of transition," Jeffries told a small group of reporters in the Capitol on Tuesday night.
 "We stand on the shoulders of giants, but are also looking forward to being able to do what's necessary at this moment to advance the issues."